Common Names: Asian ginseng, Chinese ginseng, Korean ginseng, red ginseng, white ginseng

 What Do We Know About Safety?

-- Short-term use of Asian ginseng in recommended amounts appears to be safe for most people.
+- Short-term oral use (up to 6 months) of Asian ginseng in recommended amounts appears to be safe for most people.
 However, questions have been raised about its long-term safety, and some experts recommend against its use by infants, children, and women who are pregnant or breastfeeding.

-- Some evidence suggests that Asian ginseng might affect blood sugar and blood pressure.
-If you have diabetes or high blood pressure, consult your health care provider before using Asian ginseng.
+- Some evidence suggests that Asian ginseng might affect blood sugar.
+If you have diabetes, consult your health care provider before using Asian ginseng.

-- The risk of interactions between ginseng and medications is believed to be low, but there are uncertainties about whether ginseng might interact with certain medications, such as the anticoagulant (blood thinner) warfarin (Coumadin).
+- There are uncertainties about whether ginseng might interact with certain medications, such as calcium channel blockers and other high blood pressure medications, as well as statin medications and some antidepressants.
+Studies on the effect of Asian ginseng on the anticoagulant (blood thinner) warfarin (Coumadin) have had mixed results.
 If you’re taking medication, consult your health care provider before using Asian ginseng.

 Keep in Mind